okcoders/ok-coders-spring-2015/12-rendering-html/12-exercises/12-exercises.md

 </div>
 ```

-If you're feeling intrepid, create links from the posts/index page to each respective post/:id page.
+Also create links from the posts/index page to each respective post/:id page.

 Organize your view files according to the **View file** column.
 Create a *posts* directory in the *views* directory and create four templates there: *index.ejs*, *new.ejs*, *show.ejs* and *edit.ejs*.
 Render each template according to the route being handled.